-For concerns regarding barking, licensing, spay/neuter requirements, running at large and vaccinations, please contact your local animal control agency.
+For concerns regarding barking, licensing, spay/neuter requirements, running at large and vaccinations, contact your local animal control agency.

 What to report

 Typical offenses include pets or horses left outside without adequate shelter, food or water, but other problems also need our attention.
-Situations where an animal appears ill or injured, has a badly matted coat or has been intentionally harmed warrant a closer look by our animal protection investigators.
+Situations where an animal appears ill or injured, has a badly matted coat, or has been intentionally harmed warrant a closer look by our animal protection investigators.

 Why report animal abuse?

-Studies show that people who intentionally harm animals may be more likely to commit violent crimes towards people.
+Studies show that people who intentionally harm animals may be more likely to commit violent crimes toward people.
 By taking the time to report what you observe, you’ll not only be helping the animal involved, you’ll be helping prevent future crimes and promoting respect for all life.
 Most reports are resolved through education, assistance and enforcement.

 Colorado Humane Society resource app